 What is the timeline for U2G?

-Students will take the GRE by January of their junior year and then apply to the MPH Program by Feb.
-1. Students will start the combined degree in their senior year (taking both public health courses and undergraduate courses).
+Students will take CPH:1400 Fundamentals of Public Health prior to their junior year.
+Students will then apply to the MPH Program by Feb.
+1 in their junior year and will start the combined degree in their senior year (taking both public health graduate courses and undergraduate courses).
 Bachelor’s degrees will be conferred in the spring of students’ senior year.
+Students will take graduate courses in their fifth year and Master’s degrees will be conferred in the spring.

 How do I apply?

-Each track in the U2G program has its own application requirements.
-Applicants must apply through the Schools of Public Health Application Service (SOPHAS), as well as to the University of Iowa Graduate Admissions Office.
+Applicants must apply through the Schools of Public Health Application Service (SOPHAS), as well as pay a graduate application fee to the University of Iowa Graduate Admissions Office.

 I am pre-med and want to become a doctor.
 Would this program benefit me?